 Founders and Abundance Profitability is Necessary but Not Sufficient

 Founders and Abundance: The definition of “to found” is to ‘set up or establish on a firm basis or for enduring existence’.
 Abundance means ‘an amount that is more than enough.’
 An enduring existence depends on abundance.
-Founders of new businesses and nonprofits go through the process of determining the components necessary to achieve lasting and consistent yields of high quality: it’s also called a business model.
+Founders of new businesses and nonprofits go through the process of determining the components necessary to achieve lasting and consistent yields of high quality.
+It’s also called a business model.

 At the moment of inception, founders of the past were often fixated on how to achieve profitability, or maximizing income.
 While financial viability is vital, leading founders of today are more fixated on how to achieve abundance.

-This new way is in stark contrast to the behavior of companies manifesting antisocial corporate behavior, like improper marketing, downstream pollution from production waste, or tax avoidance.
+This new way of founders and abundance is in stark contrast to the behavior of companies manifesting antisocial corporate behavior, like improper marketing, downstream pollution from production waste, or tax avoidance.
 For instance, according to the Manta-Dell survey in 2014, 12% of small business owners are motivated by giving back to the community, creating commonwealth, as opposed to passing on costs to third-parties.
 I suspect that by now, that percentage has grown.

 Negative contributions to society deplete the fertility of the business environment, and are manifestly unethical, even though legal (or in some cases like GSK’s or Wells Fargo’s, not even legal, it seems).
 Personal achievement is the biggest motivator for founders.
 Those founders who solve a problem about which they are passionate, even if the solution doesn’t result in wealth, are still thrilled by solving it.